Working freelance means being prepared to hustle for your next gig, save money to cover late payments, and maybe even becoming a corporation!

-Lacking an emergency fund is one of the main reasons people find themselves stuck with no credit check loans, payday loans, and cash advances during times of financial stress.
+Lacking an emergency fund is one of the main reasons people find themselves stuck with few options during times of financial stress.
 The more you can save, the more secure your finances will be—whether you’re a freelancer or not.

 3. Always be outreaching.